🌜

 • (a) DEL - (Clearance) Delivery

-• (g) FSS - Flight Service Station.
+• (h) FSS - Flight Service Station.
 NOTE: Approved Flight Service Stations are specified in Appendix B of the VATSIM Global Ratings Policy

 • C5 Positions are occupied on a "first come" basis.
 Local facilities, with Division approval, may implement a procedure to book or schedule a controlling time within reasonable limits.
 Additionally, should a controller lose their connection to the VATSIM Network and return within a reasonable time period to find their position taken by another controller, the second controller shall relinquish the position to the original controller.

 • C6 Only approved positions and their corresponding frequencies may be opened by controllers.
 Controllers may only open a position they are authorized to, in accordance with global and local policy.
-See the Global Ratings Policy and the Transfer and Visiting Controllers Policy for more information.
+See the Global Controller Administration Policy and the Transfer and Visiting Controllers Policy for more information.

 • C7(a) A controller may make no more than four additional connections to the VATSIM Network to provide an airport voice ATIS at facilities which have an ATIS in real life.
 There must be an accompanying text version, which shall always be in English.
 The ATIS shall be formatted in accordance with the ATC Frequency and Information Management Policy.